 Underactive Immune System in the Gut

-Immunoglobulin A (IgA) is a type of antibody that helps fight bad bacteria in the gut.
-SIBO is common in people with a genetic condition that lack IgA (selective IgA deficiency) [R].
-Bacterial overgrowth is also common in AIDS patients due to an underactive immune system [R]
+For example, SIBO is common in people with a genetic condition that causes a lack of IgA, a type of antibody that helps detect and eliminate bacteria.
+Bacterial overgrowth is also common in AIDS patients due to an underactive immune system [5, 6].

 2) Structural Abnormalities

 Structural flaws in the small bowel can lead to SIBO.
-Certain structural abnormalities trap bacteria and allow them to accumulate.
+This happens because certain structural abnormalities trap bacteria and allow them to accumulate.

 Small Intestinal Inflammation

-One study found that 59% of the patients with diverticulitis had SIBO .
+One study of 90 people found that 59% of the patients with diverticulitis had SIBO .

 Bad Connections Between Intestine and Organs

 Intestinal fistulas are unnatural connections between an organ and the intestines.
-Bacteria can become trapped in these connections [R].
+Bacteria can become trapped in these connections, potentially leading to SIBO .

 Ileocecal Valve Dysfunction

 The ileocecal valve separates the end of the small intestine from the beginning of the large intestine.
-When this valve is damaged or removed, bacteria can come up from the large intestine and take over [R].
-Bacterial overgrowth occurs soon after patients have their ileocecal valve removed [R].
+When this valve is damaged or removed, bacteria can travel from the large intestine back into the small intestine.
+Research shows that bacterial overgrowth often occurs soon after patients have their ileocecal valve removed [8, 9].

 Stomach and Gut Surgeries

-Stomach and gut surgeries such as gastric bypass surgery can cause SIBO [R].
-Stomach and gut surgeries that bypass parts of the gut can create sections that collect bacteria called blind loops [R].
+Stomach and gut surgeries such as gastric bypass surgery can potentially cause SIBO.
+Stomach and gut surgeries that bypass parts of the gut can create sections that collect bacteria called blind loops.
 Because SIBO often develops in people who have these blind loops, it is often referred to as Blind Loop Syndrome (BLS) .